mgharvey/mgharvey.github.io/people.md

 <img align="left" src="/images/buontempo.jpeg" alt="buontempo" width="140" hspace="10"/>
 ### Michael Buontempo (PhD Student)
-Michael is pursuing doctoral research on the geographic variation and phylogeography of snakes in the Sierra Madre Occidental and Madrean Sky Islands of the desert southwest.
+Michael is pursuing doctoral research on the geographic variation and phylogeography of montane rattlesnakes in the Sierra Madre Occidental and Madrean Sky Islands of the desert southwest.
 He is co-advised with <a href="https://www.utep.edu/science/lavretskylab/" target="_blank">Dr. Phil Lavretsky</a>.
 <br><br>

 ***